gagan-iitb/ComputerSysDesign/Readme.md

 • How reliable, usable distributed systems are able to be built on top of an unreliable network.

 • Common pitfalls in the security of computer systems, and how to combat them.

+• How to measure system performance and what can we do to improve performance and scalability?

 __Course content:__